 Instructions

-- Sauté the onion and garlic.
-Heat 1 tablespoon of olive oil in a large skillet over medium-high heat.
-Add the diced onion and sauté for 4-5 minutes, until softened.
-Add the minced garlic and cook for another 2 minutes.
+Heat oil in a large skillet over medium-high heat.
+Add the onion and cook for 4-5 minutes, until softened.
+Add the garlic and cook for another 2 minutes.

-- Simmer the tomato sauce.
-Lower the heat to medium heat, then stir in the tomato paste, tomato sauce, salt, and pepper.
+Lower the heat to medium, then stir in the tomato paste, tomato sauce, salt, and pepper.
 Simmer for 10 minutes.

 More Pasta Recipes You'll Love